UAVmatrix/uavcast-pro-docs/docs/pages/camera/Configuration.md

 - Default value: `UDP`

-UAVcast-Pro supports UDP, TCP and [HTTP live in-browser viewer for PiCam](/pages/camera/HTTP Videostream), other cameras only support UDP at the moment.
+uavcast supports UDP, TCP and [HTTP live in-browser viewer for PiCam](/pages/camera/HTTP Videostream), other cameras only support UDP at the moment.
 Multiple users may view live video using the HTTP protocol.

 ###GCS Destination